-Like many others on this list, the series has been picked up for a television adaptation by Mike Flanagan, the writer responsible for everyone’s current favorite drama Midnight Mass as well as The Haunting of Hill House.
-Collected volumes 1 and 2 are currently available as well, with deluxe hardcovers and a third volume to follow in the near future.
-SIKTC is one of the most buzzed-about books Boom Studios has ever published, and if you’re still asking yourself, “Well, what is killing the children?” we dare you to take a look for yourself…
+Like many others on this list, the series has been picked up for a television adaptation by Mike Flanagan, the writer responsible for the popular drama Midnight Mass as well as The Haunting of Hill House.
+Collected volumes 1 through 4 are currently available (as well as deluxe hardcover editions), with issue #26 hitting stands mid-November.
+SIKTC is one of the most buzzed-about books Boom Studios has ever published.
+Are you still asking yourself, “Well, what is killing the children?”
+Then we dare you to take a look for yourself…

 Contagion (Marvel Comics)

 Writer: Ed Brisson, Artists: Rogê Antônio, Stephen Segovia, Mack Chater, Damian Couceiro, Adam Gorham, Colorists: Veronica Gandini, Andrew Crossley Letterer: Cory Petit